dongli029/fuzzy-search/README.txt

 wallet_sql.py is used to create database in mysql where i created at GCP VM's docker container.

-Support cards and banks are list at suppourt bank.json.
+Support cards and banks are listed at suppourt bank.json.